Year-Round Buddhist Training on the North Coast of The Netherlands

 Timeless Calling, Timely Response

 In this book, Tenkei Roshi provides guidelines for Zen Buddhist practice based on the “Four Modes of Meditation” that he developed over recent years at Zen River Temple.
 He also addresses how these modes can be extended to koan training, ritual, study, work, and social interaction.
-Timeless Calling, Timely Response aims to inspire anyone interested in hearing their life’s calling and finding their own way to respond to it.
+Timeless Calling, Timely Response aims to inspire anyone interested in hearing their life’s calling and finding their way to respond to it.

 Zen River Cookbook Vol. 1 & 2